John Todd (footballer): West Coast Eagles (VFL) (1988–1989)

-Swan Districts Football Club (WANFL) (1990–1994)
+Swan Districts Football Club (WASFL/WAFL) (1990–1994)

 Todd returned to Swan Districts, taking the team to a premiership in his first year back in 1990.

-South Fremantle Football Club Coach (WANFL) (1995-1998)
+South Fremantle Football Club (WAFL/Westar Rules) (1995–1998)

 Todd then moved back to his original team, South Fremantle in 1995.
 He coached them to the 1997 premiership before leaving again after the 1998 season, taking a year off from coaching.

-Swan Districts Football Club (WANFL) (2000-2002)
+Swan Districts Football Club (Westar Rules/WAFL) (2000–2002)

 In 2000 he made his final move, back to Swan Districts, before finally retiring at the end of 2002.
 In August 2001 he became the first West Australian and the fourth Australian to coach 700 senior games.
-The Parliament of Western Australia suspended its standing orders to pass a motion of congratulation to Todd for his contribution to Australian rules football.
+The Parliament of Western Australia suspended its standing orders to pass a motion of congratulations to Todd for his contribution to Australian rules football.

-Legacy and Coaching statistics
+Legacy and coaching statistics

 In addition to his 721 league games as coach, Todd also coached Western Australia for 14 games, to take his total to 735 games.
 He also coached six International Rules tests for Australia.

 In all, Todd coached in seven Grand Finals, winning six of them.
 He felt though that the one defeat was with the best team he had coached - the 1980 Swan Districts team, which won their first 13 games during the home-and-away season but lost to South Fremantle in the Grand Final.

-Todd was inducted into the Australian Football Hall of Fame in 2003 as a coach and is a legend of the West Australian Football Hall of Fame.
+Todd was inducted into the Australian Football Hall of Fame in 2003 as a coach and was a legend of the West Australian Football Hall of Fame.

+Death

+Todd died on 4 June 2024, at the age of 86.